Masterchief-solo/The-Code-Toolkit/README.md

 ## 🎮 Usage

 Each script has its own README with specific usage instructions.
-They're designed to be straightforward - because who has time for complicated tools when the printer is on fire?
+I also hope to provide adequate comments detailing code functions and processes, but that isn't always promised.

 ## 🎉 Acknowledgments

-- Coffeine ☕ - I'm addicted and I won't quit now
+- Caffeine ☕ - I'm addicted and I won't quit now
 - Late night rabbit holes 🌙
 - Stack Overflow - copying and debugging your code, thanks
 - My homelab - Where all scripts are battle-tested